Autocannibalism: As a crime

 Forced self-cannibalism as a form of torture or war crime has been reported.
-Erzsébet Báthory allegedly forced some of her servants to eat their own flesh in the early 17th century.
-Incidents were reported in the years following the 1991 Haitian coup d'état.
-In the 1990s, young people in Sudan were forced to eat their own ears.
+Elizabeth Báthory allegedly forced some of her servants to eat their own flesh in the early 17th century.
+During the violence that followed the 1991 Haitian coup d'état, victims sometimes had to eat their own hacked-off body parts.
+In the 1990s, young people in Uganda were forced to eat their own ears.